Microgam-es/YouTube-TV-Client/docs/README.md

   * In the YouTube TV App on your Mac, navigate to Settings -> Pair with TV Code with your using the arrow-keys.
   * Type in the code in the YouTube App on your Phone or Tablet, shown in the YouTube TV App on your mac.
   * To acces the virtual remote on your Phone or Tablet, tab again on the Chromecast icon at the top and tap remote.

 ## Things which dosen't work yet
 * Display Ratio: Only 16:9 work's, else there are black border's at the top and bottom.
 * Connect via WiFI: You cannot connect your Phone or Tablet via WiFi in the YouTube App.
 * Navigate using a Mouse/Trackpad: You cannot navigate with a mouse or a trackpad only.
+* Use keyboard to enter text: You can use the arrow keys to sellect letters, but you cannont type text on your keyboard as usual.